uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Before next week's lab, you must also complete the following tasks.
 Some of them can be done just with what you have learned in today's lab, but most of them will require that you find the exact Git command (or series of Git commands) on your own.
 This is a very useful skill to develop: most software developers never take a course on Git or read a full book on Git before starting to use it; they learn the basics (like you did in this lab), and then rely on online documentation to fill the gaps.

-So, for the following tasks, you are allowed to obtain the answers in any way you want **EXCEPT** by asking someone else to tell you the answer (this means you cannot ask classmates, roommates, friends, parents, etc.).
+So, for the following tasks, you are allowed to obtain the answers in any way you want **EXCEPT** by asking someone (other than a CS 220 instructor or TA) to help you.
+This means you cannot ask for hints, solutions, pointers to documentation, etc. from *anyone* (classmates, roommates, friends, parents, etc.).
 Please note that you are welcome to take the answer verbatim from a website, online reference, online forum, etc. as long as you provide *attribution* (i.e., you need to tell us where you found the answer).
 Of course, you must also follow the instructions you find in those references to complete the task you've been given.

 Pro tip: Sometimes, just Googling for "how do I..." will yield the answer or, at least, some solid leads.